tradecloud/tradecloud-docs-api-v2/api/webhook-vs-polling.md

 * You only want to receive order or shipment events of a specific type.
 * You **only** need to receive the order lines that are **changed**, not all the lines of the order.
 * You want to use the simple delivery schedule.
+* You want to use XML instead of JSON.

 {% hint style="info" %}
 Pro's: